Rootfin

 When assessing the level of risk, there are many things that come into play.

-Mild Bipolar Disorder – Underwriters consider individuals who have had no lost time from work, no suicide attempts or hospitalizations, are well controlled using a medication, and have a solid support network in place, to be at the Mild Bipolar Disorder level.
+Underwriters consider individuals who have had no lost time from work, no suicide attempts or hospitalizations, are well controlled using a medication, and have a solid support network in place, to be at the mild bipolar disorder level.
 You can expect “Standard” life insurance rates.

-Moderate Bipolar Disorder – Those with Moderate Bipolar Disorder will have lost no more than one month of time at work, no hospitalizations in the last two years, and no suicide attempts in the past two years.
+Those with moderate bipolar disorder will have lost no more than one month of time at work, no hospitalizations in the last two years, and no suicide attempts in the past two years.
 They may have some mood change history due to medications and a good support network.
-You’re looking at a Table 2-Table 8 rating depending on your unique case.
+You’re looking at a Table 2-Table 8 rating, depending on your unique case.
 If you’re not sure what these table ratings mean, please give us a call for an accurate quote.

-Severe Bipolar Disorder – Those who have Severe Bipolar Disorder will have had a significant amount of lost time from work, have a history of dangerous behavior during manic periods, suicide attempts and hospitalizations, are on major medications, and lack of a support network.
+Those who have severe bipolar disorder will have had a significant amount of lost time from work, have a history of dangerous behavior during manic periods, suicide attempts and hospitalizations, are on major medications, and lack a support network.
 You’ll likely qualify for a “graded” death benefit policy which is more expensive than traditional coverage and has a two-year waiting period before full benefits can be received.
 Please call us for quotes on these if you’re interested.

-Common Medications Used to Treat Bipolar Disorder And The Impacts on Life Insurance
+Common Medications Used to Treat Bipolar Disorder and Their Impacts on Life Insurance

 • Chlorpromazine (Thorazine)